ElegyEngine/ElegyEngine/docs/Roadmap.md

 Having something like this would mean half of the work's been done upfront.

 This is certainly subject to change, but here's how it might play out, partially in order:
-- Avoid Godot audio with custom solution (e.g. OpenAL-based thing or a high-level audio library based on MiniAudio)
+- Avoid Godot audio with MiniAudio
 - Avoid Godot physics with BepuPhysics
 - `Input` abstraction
 - Avoid Godot UI with a combination of RmlUI and ImGui